KimberlyCrawford/Team-E-Final-Project/README.md

 #### Final Project by Team E: CGL Analytics (Kimberly Crawford, Gary Goodman, and Trevor Lanouette)

 ## Overview
-A temperature analysis performed by CGL Analytics to predict temperature changes in major cities with average <=32 degrees Fahrenheit temperatures.
+An analysis to predict temperature changes in major cities with average <=32 degrees Fahrenheit.

+Topic: Temperature Predictions for Property Investment Decisions

 ### Purpose

 #### Reasons Why Project Topic was Selected:

+Our team wanted to select a topic that would showcase our experiences and skills developed throughout this course.
+As we glanced back through the modules, a few challenges stood out to us that we all enjoyed working on:

+- Module 6: WeatherPy with Python APIs
+- Module 8: ETL using SQL
+- Module 11: Using JavaScript and HTML
+- Module 13: Mapping Earthquakes with JavaScript and APIs
+- Module 17: Supervised Machine Learning.

 Global climate change has started to become an issue due to changing temperatures around the globe.
-In order to address this issue, our team was interested in created a machine learned model for predicting temperature changes.
-Therefore, we wanted to expand on our experiences from the Boot Camp modules (i.e. the Mapping Earthquakes Challenge, UFO Sightings) while creating a fun project..
+In order to address this issue, our team (CGL Analytics) was interested in creating a machine learned model for predicting temperature changes when it comes to making decisions about property investments.

 #### Our Scenario: